Read our latest case study

 Night Rooster is the best bar in Ubud and one of the strongest in Bali generally.
 Run by the Locavore Group, the bar shares the group's ingredient discipline (house infusions, fermentations, locally distilled spirits) and applies it to a cocktail menu that's genuinely interesting season to season.

-The room is small and atmospheric.
+The bar is small and atmospheric.
 Music is good, lighting is low, and the staff know the menu cold.
 There's a short food menu (bar snacks, a few solid plates) that means you can actually have dinner here if you want a less formal evening.
 On Friday and Saturday nights it's busier and worth booking ahead; midweek you can usually walk in or book same-day.

 This is the standard answer for a strong cocktail in Ubud and the right choice for a post-dinner drink after Locavore NXT, Nusantara, or any of the fine dining restaurants nearby.